2 Helpful / 2 Not

 -beautiful, well-maintained public park: clean, mowed

--great variety of distance, esp for a 9 holer
+-decent variety of distance, esp for a 9 holer

 -trees provide good shade